 The Pete Davidson–led film was released on Hulu a week early to allow those unable to go to a movie theater to enjoy it as well.

 The ninth installment of the Fast and Furious franchise has moved its worldwide release to April 2, 2021.
-Vin Diesel broke the news to fans on Instagram.
+Vin Diesel broke the news to fans on social media.
 “We feel all the love and the anticipation you have for the next chapter in our saga,” he wrote.
 “That’s why it’s especially tough to let you know that we have to move the release date of the film.
 It’s become clear that it won’t be possible for all of our fans around the world to see the film this May.”

 Kill Chain: The Cyber War on Elections